-To take advantage of the convenience of RSS, you’ll need a special piece of software (called a “newsreader” or “aggregator”) to collect, organize, and display all your feeds.
+To take advantage of the convenience of RSS, you’ll need a newsreader or aggregator to collect, organize, and display all your feeds.

 A variety of free and commercial readers are available.
-Some (such as Bloglines, Google Reader, NetVibes, and My Yahoo) are web-based, others (such as AmphetaDesk, or NetNewsWire for Macs) have to be downloaded to your computer.
-Some browsers, such as Firefox and Safari, offer integrated feed readers.
+Some (such as AOL Reader, Feedly, NetVibes, and DIGG Reader) are web-based, others (such as AmphetaDesk, or NetNewsWire for Macs) have to be downloaded to your computer.
+Most web browsers now offer offer integrated feed readers.
 An exhaustive list of RSS readers is available on the Open Directory Project.

 Once you’ve found a newsreader that you’re comfortable using; you’re ready to go!
 To subscribe to our feeds, right-click on any of the links in the left-hand sidebar on this page, select “copy shortcut,” and then paste the URL (as directed) into your newsreader.

 Finding RSS feeds

 Look around on some of your favorite blogs or websites for these buttons